tcmetzger/sphinx-favicon/README.md

 **A Sphinx extension to add custom favicons**

-With sphinx-favicon, you can add custom favicons to your Sphinx html documentation quickly and easily.
+With Sphinx Favicon, you can add custom favicons to your Sphinx html documentation quickly and easily.

 You can define favicons directly in your `conf.py`, with different `rel`